 By then, Australia’s fires were already raging.
 What would have already been a hot, dry summer for Australia (summer begins in December in the Southern Hemisphere) was worsened by climate change.
 Australia’s most recent State of the Climate report showed the country has warmed by just over 1.8 degrees Fahrenheit since 1910, with most of the warming happening since 1950.
 That means everything is hotter and dryer.

 The challenges around the climate crisis are not specific to Australia.
 According to a new Pew Research Center survey, roughly six-in-ten U.S. adults (62%) say climate change is currently affecting their local community either a great deal or some.

 The biggest culprit driving this climate crisis is burning fossil fuels for energy.
 These polluting energy sources dump added greenhouse gases, especially carbon dioxide, into the atmosphere.
 That, in turn, traps more and more heat radiating from Earth toward space.

 About one-third of U.S. carbon emissions result from burning fossil fuels for electricity to power homes and buildings.
 Solar energy is perhaps one of the most obvious answers to reducing this pollution and easing this greenhouse effect.

-The bottom line is that people want the ability to power their homes and get around without stoking disasters like the brush fires burning through Australia.
-Sunlight is an eternal, nonpolluting source of energy, and SunPower has almost 35 years of experience helping customers harness it to reduce their carbon footprint and help save money on their electric bill.
+The bottom line is that people want to power their homes and get around without stoking disasters like the brush fires burning through Australia.
+Sunlight is an eternal, nonpolluting energy source, and SunPower has almost 35 years of experience helping customers harness it to reduce their carbon footprint and help save money on their electric bills.
 Visit sunpower.com or call 1-800-SunPower to find out more.

 1 Based on datasheet review of websites of top 20 manufacturers per IHS, as of May 2019.